 Robert Trevino has rapidly emerged as one of the most exciting American conductors performing today, as well as one of the most in-demand talents of the younger generation.
-The past three years have seen his appointments as Music Director of the Basque National Orchestra and Chief Conductor of the Malmo Symphony Orchestra.
+The past three years have seen his appointments as Music Director of the Basque National Orchestra and Chief Conductor of the Malmö Symphony Orchestra.

-Having won the James Conlon Conducting Prize at the Aspen Music Festival & School, and subsequently serving as Associate Conductor for the Cincinnati Symphony Orchestra and New York City Opera, Trevino burst into the international spotlight at the Bolshoi Theater in December 2013, leading a new production of Verdi’s Don Carlo at short notice.
-The Russian press wrote, “There has not been an American success of this magnitude in Moscow since Van Cliburn."
+Having won the "James Conlon Conducting Prize" at the Aspen Music Festival & School, and subsequently serving as Associate Conductor for the Cincinnati Symphony Orchestra and New York City Opera, Trevino burst into the international spotlight at the Bolshoi Theater in December 2013, leading a new production of Verdi’s Don Carlo at short notice.
+The Russian press wrote, “There has not been an American success of this magnitude in Moscow since Van Cliburn”.
 He was subsequently nominated for a Golden Mask award for “Best Conductor in a New Production”.

-Upcoming debut appearances include the Baltimore Symphony, Utah Symphony, La Scala Philharmonic and Orchestre National de Toulouse.
-And the 1920/21 season sees returns to the Basque National Orchestra, Malmo Symphony, RAI Torino, Vienna Tonkunstler, NDR Hannover, SWR Symphony, and MDR Symphony Leipzig among others.
-Additionally, he will conduct new recordings with both the Basque National Orchestra and Malmo Symphony.
+Upcoming debut appearances include Filarmonica della Scala and Orchestre national du Capitole de Toulouse.
+The 2020/21 season sees returns to RAI Torino, Tonkunstler Orchestra and NDR Radiophilharmonie, among others.
+Additionally, he will conduct new recordings with both the Basque National Orchestra and Malmö Symphony.